gavdraper/gavdraper.github.io/_drafts/sql-server-window-functions.md

 There are many different Windows functions now available in SQL Sever and we've just looked a ROW_NUMBER.
 Let's move on and look at aggregates SUM, AVG, COUNT, MIN and MAX all work with window functions.
 At first glance it may seem like you can do all that with a join so why use a window function?
 Let's look at another example.

-Let's imagine given the usertable we have above we want to get each user along with a count of how many users exist with the same first name.
+Let's imagine given the user table we have above we want to get each user along with a count of how many users exist with the same first name.
 In this case we can't use a group by as we want the user id in the result set and if we group by that everything will have a firstname count of 1, for example...

 {% highlight sql %}
 SELECT
     [User].Id,
     [User].Username,
     [User].Firstname,
     [User].LastName,
     COUNT(DISTINCT Firstname) UsersWithThisName
 FROM
-	[User]
+    [dbo].[User]
 GROUP BY
     [User].Id,
     [User].Username,
     [User].Firstname,
     [User].LastName
 {% endhighlight %}

 ![Group By ResultSet]({{site.url}}/content/images/2017-window-functions/groupby.JPG)